 Q. Where can I get urad dal from?

-A. You can find urad dal at any Indian grocery stores.
+A. You can find urad dal at any Indian grocery store.
 Sometimes you might find it at Costco as well.

 Q. What kind of urad dal should I get?